Guiliff/Guiliff/README.md

 ## Hello!
 I'm Guilherme Licodiedoff

 🎓 I hold a Bachelor's degree in Economics and am currently expanding my knowledge through two postgraduate programs: **Computer Engineering** and **Metaverse, Cloud & IoT**.
-💻 I'm passionate about technology, with a strong focus on embedded systems, firmware development, operating systems, and the creation of Linux distributions - including a personal project to build a custom ISO focused on **freedom, privacy, and usability**, even for beginners.
+💻 I'm passionate about technology, with a strong focus on embedded systems, firmware development, operating systems, and the creation of Linux distributions - including [**Coral OS**](https://github.com/Coral-OS), a custom ISO focused on **freedom, privacy, and usability**, even for beginners.

 🐧 Linux enthusiast.

 ----